 Asia Pacific is the largest global market for jewelry in terms of retail value, producing in huge volumes.
 The Formlabs product development team worked closely with jewelry manufacturing partners in China, Japan, and India to ensure that Castable Wax Resin could reliably print challenging ornate pavé pieces and large filigree bracelets, which are particularly popular in those regions.

 By focusing on the most challenging geometries during product development, we were able to create a material capable of accurately printing designs of all kinds.
-Castable Wax is our best all-around material for investment casting, and is strong enough to be used for initial test fittings or prototyping designs.
+Castable Wax is our best all-around material for investment casting or lost wax casting, and is strong enough to be used for initial test fittings or prototyping designs.

 Same Day Castings: Fast Burnout, No Post-Cure